Osteohelp Complet ER

 1 capsule a day, preferably before main meal

 Calcium carbonate, magnesium oxide, zinc gluconate, sodium selenite, copper (II) gluconate, manganese (II) gluconate, microcrystalline cellulose, silicon dioxide and vitamin D3.

-Vegetable capsule composition: hypromellose, gelling agent (gellan gum) and colour (titanium dioxide).
+Vegetable capsule composition: hypromellose, gelling agent (gellan gum) and colour.

 · It is recommended to keep a varied and balanced diet and healthy lifestyle.